If you already claim Tax Credits, you’ll be sent a renewal pack through the post between April and July which tells you how to renew your Tax Credits.

 Alternatively, you may get a pack which has a black line across the first page and says ‘check now’, in which case you will need to check your details are correct (i.e. auto renewal).
 If your pack only asks you to check, you don’t need to respond unless any of the details are wrong.
 If your details are correct, you do not need to do anything, and your Tax Credits will be automatically renewed.
 It’s still important to check it carefully and let HMRC know if anything is incorrect or has changed.
 See here if there have been any changes to your circumstances.

-You should receive your pack by 27th June.
-If you don’t, you should get in touch with the tax credits helpline to make sure they have your correct address.
+If you don’t receive your pack by late May/early June you should get in touch with the Tax Credits helpline to make sure they have your correct address.

 You can renew your claim in three different ways:

-- By sending your form back to HMRC in the post.
+- By filling out your forms and sending them back to HMRC in the post.

-- By calling the tax credits helpline on 0345 300 3900 (0345 300 3909 textphone).
-The helpline gets very busy in the run up to the 31 July deadline so you should do this as soon as possible after receiving your pack.
+- By renewing over the phone by calling the Tax Credits helpline on 0345 300 3900 (0345 300 3909 textphone).
+The helpline gets very busy in the run up to the 31st July deadline so you should do this as soon as possible after receiving your pack.

 You’ll need the following information to renew your tax credits, so it’s a good idea to have it to hand before you get started:

 - Details about any changes to your circumstances – e.g., if your salary has changed

 - The 15-digit reference number on your renewal pack